-Crime is considered an offence that merits community condemnation and punishment, often by way of fine or imprisonment. an alternative way to address conflict and crime that enables a community to facilitate a meaningful solution for the offences and harm caused to victims.
-It ensures that the offender is held accountable for their actions and is intended to directly address the harm caused.
-Additionally, victims are central to the process of resolving an offence: the goal of a restorative justice program is reconciliation between parties.
-The traditional justice system, on the other hand, holds the offender accountable only through punishment, where the primary focus is on establishing guilt and blame.
-Sentencing is often based upon the offender’s past behaviour.
-I believe that solely focusing on punishment is not an effective method of changing criminal behaviour, especially when it comes to young offenders.
-When addressing crimes committed by youth, it is essential to repair the harmony within the youth’s community and to foster positive social relationships between the youth and members of their community order to better the young adult’s future.
+Crime is an offence that merits community condemnation and punishment, often by the way of fine or imprisonment.
+An alternative way to address conflict and crime that enables a community to facilitate a meaningful solution for the offences and the harm caused to the victims is referred to as restorative justice.
+Restorative justice ensures that the offender is held accountable for his/her actions and directly works to repair the harm.
+Additionally, the victims are central to the process of resolving a crime.
+The ultimate goal of a restorative justice program is to reconcile between both parties.
+As opposed to the traditional justice system where in, the offender is held accountable only through punishment, the primary focus is on establishing guilt and blame and finally, the course of action is based upon the offender’s past behavior.
+I believe that solely focusing on punishment is not an effective method of changing criminal behavior especially when it comes to young offenders.
+When addressing crimes committed by young offenders, it is essential to repair the community’s harmony and promote good relationships in order to better the young adult’s future.

-A study prepared by the Canadian Resource Centre for Victims of Crime (CRCVC) dissects the topic of restorative justice in Canada.
-According to the study, the Canadian criminal justice system requires many readjustments to build peace within communities—working to serve victims by restoring their losses caused by the offence and ensuring that offenders are held accountable for the harm that was caused.
-Thus, restorative justice programs are focused on four key values: encounter, amends, reintegration, and inclusion.
-That is, to create opportunities for the victim and offender to discuss the crime, expect offenders to repair the harm they have caused, restore victims and offenders back into society and provide opportunities for the community to participate in its resolution.
+A study prepared by the Canadian Resource Centre for Victims of Crime dissects the topic of Restorative Justice in Canada and the many components of this view on crime.
+According to the study, the Canadian criminal justice system requires many readjustments in order to fully build peace within communities by serving the victims through restoring their losses and ensuring that the offenders are held accountable for the harm that was caused.
+Thus, Restorative justice programs are focused on four key values; encounter, amends, reintegration and inclusion.

-According to the CRCVC study, efforts to organize restorative justice for young offenders is prominent in the Youth Criminal Justice Act.
-Restorative justice programming for young offenders ensures that communities can facilitate short-term mentoring and supervision opportunities.
-There are eight such programs available for youths and adults across Alberta.
-The Correctional Service of Canada Dispute Resolution Unit these restorative justice programs.
-One program, called Peacemaking Circles, promotes the belief that addressing criminal disputes is the responsibility of an entire community, and not just with the victims and their family.
-Rooted in Indigenous experiences and traditions, Peacemaking Circles endorse the importance of addressing the crime as well as building community.
-Peacemaking Circles bring individuals together to establish trust, respect, intimacy, goodwill, belonging, generosity, mutuality, and reciprocity.
-This process invites an individual to change relationship with the community, creating harmony within it.
+The Correctional Service of Canada Dispute Resolution Unit outlines these restorative justice programs throughout Canada.
+One program that promotes the belief that the central responsibility of addressing the disputes of criminal nature lies within the community and not just with the victims and their immediate family is called Peacemaking Circles.
+Rooted in Indigenous experience and tradition, peacemaking circles endorse the importance of addressing the criminal problem at hand as well as building a community.
+Peacemaking circles brings individuals together and builds trust, respect, intimacy, goodwill, belonging, generosity, mutuality and reciprocity.
+This process invites the individual to change his/her relationship with the community and thus ensuring a harmony within it.